-Firstly I would like to thank you for considering joining our wonderful school.
+I would like to thank you for considering working for our wonderful school.

-fortunate enough to work as a Principal for the last 16 years in good schools
+I have been fortunate enough to work as a Principal for the last 16 years in

-both in the UK and internationally and having recently joined NCBIS I feel
+good schools and having recently joined NCBIS I feel privileged for the

 NCBIS is a friendly community where we all support each other and work

 passionately to bring out the best in everyone.